tymaestro/The-Sweat-Life/README.md

 # The Sweat Life

-The Sweat Life is a web application that allows users to post activities and interact with other users by liking or commenting on their posts
+The Sweat Life is a web application that allows users to post activities and interact with other users by commenting on their posts.

 ## User Stories